xizon/Uix-Shortcodes/README.md

 ### Updates

+##### = 1.6.5 (November 17, 2018) =

+* Fix: Fixed a bug where multiple blocks saved Uix Shortcodes.
+* Fix: Fixed some style conflicts in controls.
+* Tweak: Compatible with the new core gutenberg editor, ready for version 5.0.

 ##### = 1.6.4 (September 4, 2018) =

 * Fix: Fixed some compatibility issues with Uix Shortcodes plugin under Gutenberg.